 Did you know that around 40 percent of Australians will experience some form of foot problems in their lifetime¹?
 What do you do to look after your feet?
 Do you even think about them and how important they are in keeping you active and healthy?

-The podiatry team at Gippsland Lakes Community Health (GLCH) spend a lot of time thinking about feet (not in a weird way) and foot health and think it’s time to educate community members on the long-term benefits of taking care of their feet.
+The podiatry team at Gippsland Lakes Complete Health (GLCH) spend a lot of time thinking about feet (not in a weird way) and foot health and think it’s time to educate community members on the long-term benefits of taking care of their feet.
 From children to seniors to athletes and people with chronic illness, a visit to the podiatrist can have a positive impact on people’s lives.

 “Our podiatry team are experts in foot and lower limb health,” explained Angela Ellis, executive manager of community services.
 “They assess, diagnose and prescribe treatment plans so you can continue living an active, pain-free lifestyle.”